-1.1 Performance Indicators RAG Rating per Status Type

-Key Performance Indicators (KPIs) Status Types Explanation of the Status Type Data only or Data Not Available/ collection on Data only indicators are those that monitor performance of an area which has not yet established performance patterns allowing an improvement target to be introduced, or those which are out of our direct control such as the number of queries we receive from our residents. pause (in Grey) We also indicate in grey, statistics for which we were not able to obtain upto-date figures or areas for which the monitoring activity has been temporarily suspended/paused.
+Performance Indicators RAG Rating per Status Type 1.1 Key Performance Indicators (KPIs) Status Explanation of the Status Type Types Data only indicators are those that monitor performance of an area which has not yet established performance patterns allowing an improvement target to be introduced, or those which are out of our direct control such as Data only or Data Not the number of gueries we receive from our residents.
+Available/ collection on pause (in Grey) We also indicate in grey, statistics for which we were not able to obtain upto-date figures or areas for which the monitoring activity has been temporarily suspended/paused.
 Green The indicator has performed on or above a set target, no concern.
-Amber Up to 5% off target - Officers investigate the causes of underperformance to establish if an improvement action is required.
-Red More than 5% off target - Officers investigate the causes of underperformance to establish if an improvement action is required.

-1.2 Service Plans, Internal Audit, Project Management
+Up to 5% off target - Officers investigate the causes of underperformance Amber to establish if an improvement action is required.
+More than 5% off target - Officers investigate the causes of Red underperformance to establish if an improvement action is required.
+1.2 Service Plans, Internal Audit, Project Management Explanation of the Status Rating Type Action Status Types Completed - on track (in Action was completed: Green) on time. within the budget & resources